ABCD Approach for Education

-All learners will benefit from the broad-based support that can happen when individuals and communities come together in support of learning.
+All learners deserve and need the broad-based support of individuals and communities coming together and taking action to impact learning.
 The capacity building elements of successful community mobilization are increasingly relevant as we seek ways for communities to become fully engaged in education.
-An asset based community development lens offers a pathway to:
+The ABCD framework guides educators to:

-- focus on developing the often untapped assets and strengths inherent among schools, families and the greater community.
+- focus on developing the often untapped assets and strengths inherent among schools, families and the greater community that can contribute to building a learning community.

-- offer a pathway for schools and other institutions to effectively contribute to the overall development of the communities to which they belong.
+- offer a pathway for school communities to effectively contribute to the overall development of the communities to which they belong.

-- provide an approach to respond to the increasing complexities of multistakeholder interests in education.
+- provide educators with a framework to respond to the increasing complexities of multistakeholder interests in education.

-Key to the foundation of Café’s work is the relationship between learning and capacity at the individual and community level.
-The capacity of both individuals and communities to facilitate learning and development to meet desired goals is critical for sustainable social change.
-Building Learning Capacity Through an ABCD Lens situates the individual learner through an asset-based lens taking steps to build their own learning capacity.
-This capacity prepares them to contribute to the community overall.
-At the same time, communities that have capacity to drive their own development offer more opportunities for individual learning to take place, resulting in a virtuous cycle.
+Key to the foundation of Café’s work is the relationship between learning and education at the individual and community level.
+The learning capacity of both individuals and communities to facilitate and direct their own development to meet desired goals is critical for sustainable social change.
+The attached diagram, Building Learning Capacity Through an ABCD Lens depicts the individual learner through an asset -based lens taking steps to build their own learning capacity and being positioned to then contribute to the community building steps articulated by McKnight and Kretzmann.
+At the same time communities that take charge of their own development offer more opportunities for individual learning to take place, resulting in a virtuous cycle.

 - More supporting rationale and research (ABCD and Education) found in Café for Parents, Café for Schools, Café for Communities.